-The legal consequences for non-compliance can include fines up to 50 million Brazilian reais (currently roughly €8M or US$9M) or 2% of a company’s annual turnover in Brazil, per violation.
+The legal consequences for non-compliance can include fines of 2% of a company’s annual turnover, up to 50 million Brazilian reais (currently roughly €8M or US$9M), per violation.
 But perhaps equally as concerning are the other potential corrective actions that may be taken against those who are found to be in violation.

-The legal consequences for non-compliance can include fines up to BRL 50 million (€8M) or 2% of the annual turnover
+The legal consequences for non-compliance can include fines of 2% of a company’s annual turnover, up to BRL 50 million (€8M)

-Additionally, like the GDPR, the LGPD allows users with a cause for action to seek civil damages (pecuniary or moral) for violation of the privacy law.
+Additionally, like the GDPR, the LGPD allows users with a cause of action to seek civil damages (pecuniary or moral) for violation of the privacy law.